September 9, 2019

 The key to the entire process?
 Photoshop.
 And I know from the outset a new piece of software, especially one with so many strange looking controls, can be intimidating.
 But, I pinky-promise it’s not too difficult!
 Especially if you have someone walking you through what you need to know specifically for digitizing!
 A subscription to Photoshop will cost $20/month and you can cancel anytime, so if you need to use it for a brief period and pause your subscription, you can.

 Optional: Adobe Illustrator CC subscription – With Adobe Illustrator you can do a lot of incredible design work and create more complex pieces with individual artwork elements, but it isn’t a necessity, especially if you’re just starting out.
+The link below from Adobe Creative Cloud is an affiliate link since I partner with and trust them for all my creative needs!

 That’s it!
 Those are the three tools to digitize watercolor you’ll need to get started, and if you’d like a step-by-step walkthrough of the process from start to finish, be sure to sign up for my free workshop on September 19th, below!